-An Intel NUC is responsible for all computation on board the Pathfinder.
+An Intel NUC is responsible for all computation on board the Going Merry.
 The NUC was an easy choice for its strong specs, compact form factor, and wide range of tolerable input voltages.
-The NUC communicates with a Jetson TX2 over Ethernet for computationally intensive path finding tasks.
+The NUC is equipped with a small form factor Nvidia RTX 3060 for computationally intensive path finding tasks.